wednesday-solutions/ecs-signoz/README.md

 #### If you want to deploy clickhouse cluster and services in your own vpc:

-configure vpc id and subnet id in signoz-ecs-config.yml make the value of variable existing-vpc to yes add the vpc id and all the subnets id
+configure vpc id and subnet id in signoz-ecs-config.yml make the value of variable existing-vpc to true add the vpc id and all the subnets id

 ```